You don’t always have to be good at manipulating code to hack into secure systems. Being good at manipulating people can deliver the same results.

 The best protection against these cyber crimes is training and education.

-Training employees to think before they click, to understand the risks and potential consequences and know how to spot phishing emails will help prevent these attacks from being successful.
+Training employees to think before they click, understand the risks and potential consequences and spot phishing emails will help prevent these attacks from being successful.

 Instigating policies regarding financial transfers, for example, such as getting multiple sign-offs and requiring in-person confirmation rather than just receiving instructions by email will also help avoid these risks.

-As our digital world continues to grow, there is more risk than ever – and with so much personal and sensitive information online, there are all the ingredients ready for cyber criminals to carry out successful attacks.
+As our digital world grows, the world grows at a greater rate.
+With so much personal and sensitive information online, all the ingredients are ready for cyber criminals to carry out successful attacks.

 Related Articles: